Shashwat1306/QueryFix/README.md

 ---

 ## 2. Observation Space

+The observation space gives the agent all information a human developer would have when debugging: the broken query, the database schema, the error message, and a high-level description of the expected output.
+Crucially, the agent is NOT given the correct answer — it must reason about the bug from context alone.

 After calling `/reset` or `/step`, the agent receives an **Observation** object with the following fields: